Richard Blair (patron)

-Richard Horatio Blair (born 14 May 1944) is a British trustee and patron who is the only (adopted) son of English author George Orwell.
+Richard Horatio Blair (born 14 May 1944) is a British trustee and patron who is the adopted son of English author George Orwell.

-Life and works
+Early life

-Blair was adopted by Eileen and Eric Blair (George Orwell), and after their deaths, lived with Avril Dunn (née Blair, Orwell's sister, his legal guardian) and Bill Dunn.
+Blair was adopted by Eileen and Eric Blair (George Orwell), and was their only child.
+After their deaths, he lived with Avril Dunn (née Blair, Orwell's sister, his legal guardian) and Bill Dunn.
 Blair learned that he had been adopted when he was around ten years old: "I didn't know I was adopted until I was about nine or ten.
 Avril was driving me somewhere and just dropped it in the conversation".

 Blair went to Loretto School from 1953 to 1960, and attended the agricultural colleges of Wiltshire College and Scotland's Rural College, before joining Massey Ferguson, where he worked in sales and marketing from 1975 to 1986.
-He married Eleanor in 1964 and they have two sons.
-Blair's stepmother Sonia died in 1980, passing the income from the Orwell estate on to him.
-In 1985, Blair bought Loch Craignish (self-catering) Cottages, which he ran until 2008.